 What to do now

-The critical period for brain development: Your Baby ’s earliest experiences, especially during the first three years of life, build the foundation for lifelong learning, behavior, and health.
-During this critical period, Your Baby ’s brain gains more than a million neural connections every second.
+The critical period for brain development: Your Child ’s earliest experiences, especially during the first three years of life, build the foundation for lifelong learning, behavior, and health.
+During this critical period, Your Child ’s brain gains more than a million neural connections every second.